lopjf/Wan2.2-TI2V-5B-Diffusers/QUICKFIX.md

 If your workers have been stuck in "Initializing" for 2+ days, follow these steps:

-## The Problem
+## The Problems

+1. **Invalid Base Image**: The Docker base image `runpod/pytorch:2.1.0-py3.10-cuda12.1.0-devel-ubuntu22.04` doesn't exist
-Your Dockerfile was trying to download the 20GB model during the Docker build process, which times out on RunPod's build servers.
+2. **Model Pre-download**: Dockerfile was trying to download the 20GB model during build, which times out

 ## The Fix